nickpoison/tsa5/textRcode.md

 >  __Note__ when you are in a code block below, you can copy the contents of the block by moving your mouse to the upper right corner and clicking on the copy icon ( __&#10697;__ ).

-> The code below is updated and based on `astsa` version 2.3 or higher, so a few things won't work with lower versions.
-The text was written under version 2.2 and any code printed in the text will work fine with version 2.2.
+> The text was written under version 2.2 and any code printed in the text will work fine with version 2.2.
+The code below has been updated to the most recent version.

 ---